JoshuaTheEngineer/DodoToDo/README.md

 3. Create a data transfer object with propper Getters, Setters, and Constructors.
 See **NoteEntity.java** as an example

+    - To test it, we need to create Sample Data.
+See 'SampleData.java'

 Notes:
 - [DataBinding for nested views](https://medium.com/androiddevelopers/android-data-binding-that-include-thing-1c8791dd6038#.lmx38b8gs)